Export and Import Workflows

 Section titled “Best Practices”- Before sharing workflows, remove or anonymize sensitive info (credentials, URLs).

-- After import, test the workflow manually (see Manual Executions) to ensure it runs correctly.
+- After import, test the workflow manually (see Full and Partial Executions Inside the Designer) to ensure it runs correctly.

 - Maintain clarity: rename nodes, clean unused nodes, add Sticky Notes to explain logic (see Sticky Notes).